puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables_and_parameters.md

 {% endtask %}

-Once you've validated your manifest with the `puppet parser` tool, create a test for your manifest with an `include` statement for the web class you created.
-You covered testing in the "Modules" quest
+Once you've validated your manifest with the `puppet parser` tool, create a test for your manifest with an `include` statement for the web class you created (you covered testing in the "Modules" quest).

-{% tip %}

-Use `vim web/tests/init.pp`, insert `include web`, save and then use `puppet apply --noop web/tests/init.pp`.

-{% endtip %}
+Create a `web/tests/init.pp` manifest and insert `include web`.
+Save and exit the file, then apply it, using the `--noop` flag (`puppet apply --noop web/tests/init.pp`).
+If your dry run looks good, run puppet apply again without the flag:

+  puppet apply --noop web/tests/init.pp

 {% task 4 %}
 ---
-- execute: puppet apply /etc/puppetlabs/code/environments/production/modules/web/tests/init.pp
-{% endtask %}

-Run the test, using the `--noop` flag for a dry run before triggering your real `puppet apply`.

 Take a look [here](/hello.html) and [here](/bonjour.html) to see your new pages.